bt/laravelcart/README.md

-# cart
+# Laravel Cart
-A shopping cart made for Laravel
+A shopping cart made for Laravel 5.

 ## Installation

 ### Laravel 5

+Add the following to your `composer.json` file:

 ```php
 "require": {
 	"mnt/cart": "dev-master"
 }
 ```

+then perform a `composer update`.

 Now all you have to do is add the service provider of the package and alias the package.
 To do this open your `app/config/app.php` file.